Providing resilient, economical power

 A typical microgrid scope has a dispatchable distributed energy resource (dDER), another energy resource such as a solar PV, and a storage system such as a battery energy storage system (BESS).

-Development of local microgrids with CHP solution, in addition to improving the reliability of power supply, also allows to reduce carbon footprint, and often lower the cost of consumed energy.
+Development of local microgrids with a CHP solution, in addition to improving the reliability of power supply, also provides thermal power, increases total efficiency and allows to further reduction of the carbon footprint.

 Common major drivers for creating local microgrids are: